mikkelrev22/bowling/README.md

 ## What I learned?
 - how to use React Hooks, specifically the useState & useEffect hooks
 - deep copies of matrices are necessary when you are changing elements in the rows; you cannot just rely upon your usual destructuring
-- I need to improve on DRY & separation of concerns (helper functions)
+- I need to improve on DRY & separation of concerns (helper functions); my code is too repetetive and unclear
 - how to use CSS grid
 - do not be afraid to store multiple fields of data in state; if something ends up being unnessary, it is probably easy to get rid of it
 ___
 ## To Do
 - clean up code
-- mobile compatibility
+- mobile compatibility?
 - deploy to the cloud